Support the news

 Home And Family In Carolina Basketball

-And then one March afternoon in 2005, Adam was in Washington, D.C. for the ACC Tournament when he got a call from Jennifer.
+And then one March afternoon in 2005, Adam was in Washington, D.C. for the ACC Tournament when he got a call from Stephanie.
 She had just been at the doctor’s office, and while she was not in labor yet, the doctor said their son would be arriving ahead of schedule.

 "He was not willing to wait anymore, and I think he also knew Carolina was gonna win the national championship that year.
 And so he wanted to make sure we was around to see that," Adam says of his son.

 Adam did not abandon his post to rush home.
 He waited until his job was done.

 "Well, Carolina cooperated and lost," Adam says.
 "You don't typically want them to lose, but when it enabled things to move along a little more rapidly, that was better."

 Carolina had better luck during the NCAA tournament, and Asher was born just weeks before the Tar Heels won the national championship.
 He doesn’t remember that one, but he and his father have attended many more ACC championships and Final Fours together.
 Asher says sometimes they bring the rest of the family, but sometimes, they don’t.

 "Mostly just getting to go with him is a fun experience, and getting to go see what we both love," he says.